shashperera/stafftribes-challenge/README.md

 # Stafftribes-challenge

-Create availibility profiles for 7 weeks \
+- Create availibility profiles for 7 weeks
-Show the avilability of people
+- Show the availability of friends